 What Is a Foreclosure or Bank Owned Home?

-If you aren’t 100% positive about what a foreclosure is or why they are more cost effective, let me clear it up for you actually fast.
+If you aren’t 100% sure about what a foreclosure is or why they are more budget-friendly, let me clear it up for you really quick.

-Banks, however, aren’t in the residential or commercial property owning service, so they normally don’t want to keep the house.
-Actually, they just want to make back as much loan as possible that they lost when the debtor defaulted on the loan.
+Banks, however, aren’t in the home owning business, so they generally do not want to keep your home.
+Truly, they simply want to make back as much loan as possible that they lost when the debtor defaulted on the loan.